margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Everyone has a story.
 Everyone has a past.
 Everyone has a future.
 This is only the beginning of America's journey to freedom.
 I believe in the Black man.

 ## Why Am I Being Tracked? ##
+Why am I being tracked?
+Why is someone viewing all my posts that I share?
+Why is someone looking me up when I don't know them?
+Why is someone knowing everything about me when I have never met them?
+Why is someone using my information?

 ## Same Roads, New View ##
 I have driven down these roads before